-The University of Nottingham is committed to promoting access for students who have a disability, dyslexia and/or a long-term medical condition.
+The University of Nottingham is committed to promoting access for students with disabilities, learning difficulties and a long-term medical conditions.
 The University offers a range of academic and practical support to enable students to fulfil the inherent requirements of their course as independently as possible.

-In addition to every student in the School having an academic Personal Tutor, there is a Disability Liaison Officer (DLO).
-The DLO coordinates with all staff in the School, Academic Support, and other bodies within the University to ensure that you receive the support required.
-Students are asked to contact Wenonah as soon as they arrive in Nottingham.
+In addition to every student in the school having an academic Personal Tutor, there is a Disability Liaison Officer (DLO).
+The current DLO is Dr Lucie Sutherland.
+The DLO coordinates with all staff in the school and other bodies within the University to ensure that you receive the support required.
+Students are asked to contact the DLO as soon as they arrive in Nottingham.

 Contact the School of English DLO

 Student Services is your one stop shop for help and support.
 Browse their services online or visit in person at any Student Service Centre.